glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

     #Bit of a cheat code to copy a file over before using it.
     \tools\PsExec.exe \\DESKTOP-132B1OL,RemoteMachine -d -f -c \Tools\RawCopy.exe
     #What does this do?
 PsExec will copy \Tools\RawCopy.exe to the c:\Windows folder of DESKTOP-132B1OL and try to run it.
 Same with RemoteMachine.
-RawCopy needs all sorts of command line options so
+RawCopy needs all sorts of command line options so it will fail BUT the

 The breakdown: